 Fortunately most odds comparison sites will now allow you to put each selection you want to back into a bet basket.
 When you have added all your selections that you want to bet on you are able to view your bet basket and see which bookie offers the best combined odds on all of your selections.
 Each bookie's odds on each accumulator will be displayed so that you can be sure you are getting the best odds and it is worth remembering that differences in odds on accumulators can be huge!

 Using Exchange Prices When Comparing Odds

-Odds comparison sites such as ValueChecker not only compare the prices from all of the top bookmakers, but also the most reputable betting exchanges.
+Odds comparison sites such as ValueChecker not only compares the prices from all of the top bookmakers, but also the most reputable betting exchanges.
 Some betting exchanges charge 5% commission but the odds displayed on their sites don't take this commission into account which can sometimes be confusing if you are trying to decide if a traditional bookmaker is best for your bet or if you should place it through a betting exchange.

 On ValueChecker that commission is taken into account on the odds matrix.
 It is automatically set to reduce the available odds by the exchanges base commission charges so that you can compare the correct exchange prices with the traditional bookmaker prices.
 If you pay less than 5% commission then there is also the ability to change the commission rate on the site.

-Other features of Odds Comparison Sites
+Other Features Of Odds Comparison Sites

 Odds comparisons will usually have some extra time saving tools to help the punters.

 One of the tools available on ValueChecker is the Bet Basket.
 Most people who bet on the 1x2 markets on football each week combine their fancied selections to form an accumulator whilst doubles and trebles can be popular bets on other sports too.

 You can spot which bookie is best for each bet on the relevant market pages on ValueChecker but it is more complicated comparing the combined odds of several selections and this is where the Bet Basket comes in.